 - Code Compliance: A high percentage of new construction does not comply with energy code requirements, which is a major barrier to achieving the City's efficiency goals.
 To address this issue, the City adopted energy code compliance rules in 2010 that require a variety of progress inspections during construction.
 The City will need to evaluate the effectiveness of these compliance initiatives. - Implementation Timing and 2050 Reductions: The timing of code implementation is critical to achieving the anticipated energy GHG reduction.
 The earlier more stringent codes can be adopted, the more efficient the City's building stock will be in 2050.
 New buildings constructed at a lower level of efficiency represent a lost reduction opportunity. - Implementation Timing and Cost Burden: Code improvements need to consider the cost burden of the new requirements.
 Increases in efficiency are best implemented at a rate that accommodates aggressive, yet realistic, market transformation and that allows additional construction costs to be minimized. - Limits to Prescriptive Code: According to DOE, it is not clear that a 50% improvement beyond 2006 International Energy Conservation Code (IECC) can be achieved through a refinement of the prescriptive IECC.
 This is in part due to the fact that IECC standards only regulate heating, cooling, water heating, and lighting end uses.
 Plug-load end uses are not included as they cannot be regulated prescriptively.
 Due to the National Appliance Energy Conservation Act of 1987, IECC's standards cannot apply to high-efficiency appliances or HVAC equipment.
 Therefore IECC needs to meet its goal using changes to the envelope, lighting systems, and distribution systems only.
 For these reasons, it is likely that a performance-based code is required.
 DOE has discussed several new approaches including: prescriptive baseline with a performance requirement, annual performance budget (BTU per square foot annual carbon budget or post-occupancy metering (outcome-based)).
-IECC may evolve toward a performance-based code in order to achieve its targeted level of efficiency.
+IECC may evolve toward a performance-based code in order to achieve its targeted level of efficiency.17

 California, US: Title 24, Part 6, of the California Code of Regulations, specifies energy efficiency requirements for buildings.
 The standards are updated periodically to allow consideration and possible incorporation of new energy efficiency technologies and methods.
 Each revision in California's energy code in 2002, 2005, and 2008 cut energy use by 10%-15% compared to the previous standard.
 The 2013 code cut energy use by an additional 25% above the 2008 code.
-The 2013 code is seen as the most energy-
+The 2013 code is seen as the most energy-efficient state-level energy code in the nation.
+The California Energy Commission is pursuing a trajectory toward requiring net-zero-energy performance in residential buildings by 2020 and in commercial buildings by 2030.

-The difference between a performance-based code and an outcome-based code: Performance-based code allows designers to use any efficiency to achieve a targeted level of performance.
+17 The difference between a performance-based code and an outcome-based code: Performance-based code allows designers to use any efficiency to achieve a targeted level of performance.
 Compliance is evaluated using pre-occupancy building energy modeling to demonstrate the anticipated level of performance.
 Outcome-based codes differ by evaluating compliance through post-occupancy energy use analysis.
 Outcome-based codes are exciting because they are able to influence building plug loads.
 There are, however, inherent difficulties in designing and enforcing an outcome-based code.